-105.6.11 Cutting and welding.
+105.6.12 Cutting and welding.
 An operational permit is required to conduct cutting or welding operations within the jurisdiction.

-105.6.12 Dry cleaning plants.
+105.6.13 Dry cleaning plants.
 An operational permit is required to engage in the business of dry cleaning or to change to a more hazardous cleaning solvent used in existing dry cleaning equipment.

-105.6.13 Exhibits and trade shows.
+105.6.14 Exhibits and trade shows.
 An operational permit is required to operate exhibits and trade shows.

-105.6.14 Explosives.
-An operational permit is required for the manufacture, storage, handling, sale or use of any quantity of explosives, explosive materials, fireworks or pyrotechnic special effects within the scope of Chapter 33.
+105.6.15 Explosives.
+An operational permit is required for the manufacture, storage, handling, sale or use of any quantity of explosive, explosive material, fireworks, or pyrotechnic special effects within the scope of Chapter 33.